Swimming pool salt causes stains

 What does good quality salt look like?

 There are five things that characterize good quality pool salt.
 They are as follows –

 - Crystals are very small

 - Crystals are fast dissolving in water

 - Salt bag shows a purity level of more than 99.5%

 - Pool water feels soft and comfortable for swimmers

-Did you know that the average pool owner spends around $120 per year on salt?
+Did you know that the average pool owner only spends around $120 per year on swimming pool salt?
 It is unwise to cut corners by using cheap salt when the consequences can be so costly.